UCSB-CS56-M16/UCSB-CS56-M16.github.io/_hwk/h00/index.md

 ! java code
 ! explanation
 |-
-{{blankWikiTableRow|2em|30em}}
+<td> <div style="padding-top: 2em; padding-left: 30em;">&nbsp;</div></td>
 | declare a variable that indicates whether this year is a leap year or not, and initialize it to say that it is not a leap year
 |-
-{{blankWikiTableRow|2em|30em}}
+<td> <div style="padding-top: 2em; padding-left: 30em;">&nbsp;</div></td>
 | declare a variable item of type MenuItem, and initialize it to a "Caesar Salad" that costs 8.95.
 Assume those are the two parameters that the constructor takes.
 |-
-{{blankWikiTableRow|2em|30em}}
+<td> <div style="padding-top: 2em; padding-left: 30em;">&nbsp;</div></td>
 | declare a variable of type double called total
 |-
-{{blankWikiTableRow|2em|30em}}
+<td> <div style="padding-top: 2em; padding-left: 30em;">&nbsp;</div></td>
 | an assignment statement that calls the method getPrice on the variable item and adds the result into the variable total
 |}
 </li>

 <li> (6 pts) According to chapter two, anytime you need to test a class in Java, you need at least two classes.
 (As we'll discuss in lecture, this isn't strictly true, but let's go with it for now.)
-In the (oversimplified) view the author is presented (it is just chapter two, after all,) what are the <em>two roles</em> that these two classes are playing? <b>Idenfity the roles, and explain each briefly,</b> {{Space|4em}}
+In the (oversimplified) view the author is presented (it is just chapter two, after all,) what are the <em>two roles</em> that these two classes are playing? <b>Idenfity the roles, and explain each briefly,</b>
 </li>

 <li> (6 pts) The author describes two different approaches to a problem&mdash;one taken by "Larry", and the other taken by "Brad".
-Based on what you read here, and in your own words, how would you characterize the main difference between the two approaches?    {{Space|6em}}
+Based on what you read here, and in your own words, how would you characterize the main difference between the two approaches?
 </li>

 <li> (6 pts) Throughout the book, some important material is sometimes in the little "side boxes" and dialogues.
 It's important to read everything on every page.
 One of these little side-boxes contains some important information about the "heap" in Java, and how it differs from the heap in C++.
-(C++ is not specifically mentioned, but from taking CS32, you should know about how the heap works in C++.)    <b>Briefly explain</b> what the authors tell us about the heap in Java&mdash;something that is definitely different from the heap in C++.  {{Space|6em}}
+(C++ is not specifically mentioned, but from taking CS32, you should know about how the heap works in C++.)    <b>Briefly explain</b> what the authors tell us about the heap in Java&mdash;something that is definitely different from the heap in C++.
 </li>
 </ol>